haccker1357/pwn.college.eashan/File Globbing.md

 4)Copy and Paste the flag in the pwn.college website to complete the challenge.

 # What i learned
-1)When we hit that tab key, the name will expand and you'll be able to read the file.
+1)When we hit that tab key, the name will expand and you`ll be able to read the file.
-2) If you hit tab in the shell, it'll try to figure out what you're going to type and automatically complete it.
+2) If you hit tab in the shell, it`ll try to figure out what you`re going to type and automatically complete it.
 Auto-completion is super useful.

 ## Multiple options for Tab Completion.
 This challenge is about how to use the <tab> key .